madslundt/cloud-media-scripts/README.md

 Everytime new media is retrieved it should be added to `local_media_dir` or `local_decrypt_dir`.
 By adding new data to `local_media_dir` it will automatically write it to `local_decrypt_dir` because of the permissions and the pooling priority setup.
 At this moment the media has not been uploaded to the cloud yet but only appears locally.

 When running cloudupload it makes sure to upload the files from `local_decrypt_dir` to the cloud.
 This will only upload to the cloud and the file appears both locally and on the cloud.
 However, in `local_media_dir` it only appears as one file.
+If your move_ind is set to 1 it will move the file to the cloud instead of copying.

 Later media is going to be removed locally from `local_decrypt_dir`.
 This is done by running rmlocal which depends on `remove_files_based_on` setting. `remove_files_based_on` can be set to **space**, **time** or **instant**.
 This command makes sure to move files to cloud and then afterwards remove them locally.
 Media is then only removed from `local_decrypt_dir` and still appears in `local_media_dir` because it is still accessable from the cloud.